 Use Pinterest to make money online

-Use these tips to create pins that stand out, are optimized for SEO, and do their job: driving traffic to your affiliate content.
+Use the tips in this guide to create pins that stand out, are optimized for SEO, and do their job: driving traffic to your affiliate content.
 There’s no reason why Pinterest can’t become an evergreen source of commission with a little upfront investment.

 Join the program to grow your brand, access exclusive opportunities, and earn a competitive commission for each new business you refer to Shopify.

 Why should I have a Pinterest affiliate marketing strategy?